Gavin DeGraw: Music career

+Gavin DeGraw performing at the Ford Amphitheater in Colorado Springs, CO June 18, 2026.

 DeGraw released his first Christmas EP, A Classic Christmas on October 13, 2023.
 It consists of six classic Christmas songs.

 In 2023, DeGraw signed with Sony Music Nashville.

-In 2023 and 2024 he embarked on another world tour in USA & in Europe.
+In 2023 and 2024 he embarked on another world tour in the US and in Europe.

-On September 27, 2024, DeGraw is releasing a re-recorded version of his debut album Chariot to commemorate 20 years since its release, to be titled Chariot 20.
+On September 27, 2024, DeGraw is releasing a re-recorded version of his debut album, Chariot, to commemorate 20 years since its release, to be titled Chariot 20.
 This album will include two new previously unreleased tracks.

 On January 20, 2025, DeGraw performed at one of the balls during Donald Trump's second inauguration as president of the United States.

+Beginning June 18, 2026, DeGraw is on Tour with O.A.R. this Summer starting at the Ford Amphitheater (Colorado Springs, Colorado) and ending in November at Hard Rock Live Orlando.